erickgnclvs/aws-ccp-preparation/README.md

   * Easily scale up or down

 #### Fundamental Drivers of Cost
+> The more you do something (compute, store, transfer data) the cheaper per unit the action becomes

   * Compute
     * Pay hourly from launch to termination
     * EC2 - pay for time server is running